mit3r/WMNDLS-aka-Volar/README.md

-# WMNDLS - Wireless Mandala LED System
+# WMNDLS - Wireless Mandala LED System aka *Volar*

 A project implementing wireless control and synchronization of WS2812B LED strips using the ESP-NOW protocol.
 The system consists of one transmitter (Server) and multiple receivers (Client).